kamranjk/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     /xlnx/xfdnn_tools/quantize#
   	```

-7. In this lab, you will use the `qunatize.pyc` tool.
+7. In this lab, you will use the `quantize.pyc` tool.
 The parameters are:
     - `--deploy_model` - This input will be the prototxt for the network/model you want to quantize.
     - `--weights` - This input will the fp32  caffemodel.
     - `--calibration_directory` - This is where the original data set is located, which was used to train the model.